Finding comfort during scoliosis surgery

 But those are the only two words I can think of as I sit next to her at 4 a.m. the night she endured lengthy back surgery to fix scoliosis and listen to the cacophony of the hospital room.

 A constant flow of air hums through the heating vent, setting the tone of the room’s soundtrack.
 An oxygen mask gurgles above it.
 The IV drip delivers vital pain medicine into her arm every several minutes, its plunging sound rising above all others like cymbals.
+Look for online medication distributors if you were prescribed with various medicines.
+Additionally, cannabis for lower back pain treatments is emerging as a promising option, with studies highlighting its potential to provide effective relief and enhance overall well-being.

 But I tune in to the sound of Celeste breathing.
 The deeper she breathes, the deeper she sleeps and the more her body heals.